julia-popko/julia-popko.github.io/README.md

 ### CV

 Put your new CV in the folder `/assets/images`.
-Then open the file `/about.md` and find the line `cv_link`.
+Then open the file `/about.md` and find the line `cv`.
 Change the link to the name of your new CV.
 Example:

 ```
-cv_link: resume-julia-popko.pdf
+cv: resume-julia-popko.pdf
 ```

 ### Add navigation item